lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**

 [AHK](https://autohotkey.com/) must be installed.
-Edit `D2SpaceModifier.ahk` by replacing the word "Space" in the third and fourth lines with whatever key you want such as "x" (here is a list of some [keys with unique names](https://autohotkey.com/docs/KeyList.htm)).
+Edit `D2SpaceModifier.ahk` in the " Source Code " folder by replacing the word "Space" in the third and fourth lines with whatever key you want such as "x" (here is a list of some [keys with unique names](https://autohotkey.com/docs/KeyList.htm)).
 Place the edited script in the " StartUp " folder instead of the `.exe` (or compile a new executable).
 Restart the computer and finish installation and tweaking as usual.

 **Why is Roshan quiet?**